Outlaw King: Plot

-King Edward dies shortly after arriving in Scotland, and the Prince takes over his forces.
+King Edward I dies shortly after arriving in Scotland, and his son takes over his forces.
 Bruce fights the new king in a pitched battle at Loudoun Hill, despite being outnumbered six to one.
-As Edward's army is composed almost entirely of cavalry, Robert overcomes his army's size disadvantage in the battle with a spear wall hidden by a ditch.
+As Edward II's army is composed almost entirely of cavalry, Robert overcomes his army's size disadvantage in the battle with a spear wall hidden by a ditch.
 Attempting to attack the flanks, horsemen become bogged down in the mud, as anticipated.
-The English knights fall from their horses, many are slain, and the battle becomes an open brawl, where the Scots prevail over the disoriented English soldiers, with James killing the noble whom King Edward had granted his family's lands to.
+The English knights fall from their horses, many are slain, and the battle becomes an open brawl, where the Scots prevail over the disoriented English soldiers, with James killing the noble to whom King Edward had granted his family's lands.
 Realising the battle is hopeless, de Valence orders a retreat.
-However, determined to kill his nemesis, Edward does not join them.
+However, determined to kill his nemesis, Edward II does not join them.
 Instead, he duels Bruce as the Scots look on.

-Edward soon starts to lose, and realising he is about to be slain, he vomits in fear and cries for help.
-Bruce prevails, allowing Edward to leave unharmed.
+Edward is outmatched, and realising he is about to be slain, he vomits in fear and cries for help.
+Bruce prevails, allowing Edward II to leave unarmed.

-In the epilogue: Elizabeth was released, the Prince of Wales was crowned King Edward II, then killed by his own lords in a rebellion some years later.
-Three hundred years later, Robert's descendant through his daughter unified the crowns of England and Scotland, and Sir James Douglas’ descendant, Marion Hamilton, married Kentigern Hunter, who died at the battle of Pinkie Cleugh, the last battle between England and Scotland before the union of the crowns, in 1547.